Support Us

 This job description is not exhaustive, and the post holder may be asked to take on additional responsibilities not included herein.

-What We’re Looking For:
+Who We’re Looking For:

 Person Specification:

-• Highly motivated and goal orientated
+• Highly motivated and ambitious

-• Excellent communications and interpersonal skills and ability to represent WWDN externally
+• Excellent communications and interpersonal skills

-• Excellent organisational and administrative skills.
+• Excellent organisational and administrative skills

 • An interest in the mission and aspirations of Creative Placemaking and the desire to work collaboratively in a small team